giovanni-vaccarino/JavaClientServerGame/README.md

 ## Unit Test Coverage Data
 Line Coverage:
-- Controller: xx%
+- Controller: 96%
-- Model: xx%
+- Model: 96%

+The screenshots can be found at deliverables/Test Coverage

+## JavaDoc
+The JavaDoc can be found in deliverables/JavaDoc, by opening index.html

 ## Run (build from Maven)
 --
 ### 0. Requirements